-Over the last weeks, we've started to get more and more requests for translations of PublishPress plugins.
+As started to get more and more requests for translations of PublishPress plugins.

 As a team, we speak English, Spanish, Bulgarian, Croatian, Russian and Brazilian Portuguese.

 That's a pretty good list, but it only goes so far.
 What about French, German and the other popular languages that our users want?
 No matter how big we grow, we'll never be able to cover every language, so we need to allow PublishPress users to translate our plugins.

 Translating a plugin with Poedit